MrPenguin07/MrPenguin07.github.io/content/posts/category/InterestingProjects/Tailscale/Tailscale/index.md

 Thus far, the only con worth mentioning is the potential throughput limitation/bottleneck which - although i've personally never reached it - is inherent in the projects use of Go language; the networking stack for *BSD based devices is unfortunately in userland instead of the kernel.<br>
 There is a well written blog on this topic in the official documentation.

+**Alternatives:**<br>

+There are a few competitors such as;<br>
+- Twingate
+- ZeroTier
+- Headscale (self hosted Tailscale)

+Which i'll be keeping an eye on to see which proves itself the king of overlay networking.

 ### Related Video:
 ---